Why Do Employees Resign From Their Jobs?

 Employment Ending Checklist

 After you receive the employee's official resignation letter, work with the employee's supervisor to make certain that the employee's last two weeks remain positive and contributing.
 If the employee has provided the standard and expected two weeks' notice, you have ample time to wrap up the employee's job.

-This is fortunately, a rare situation, so you normally have the opportunity to wrap up the employee's job and pass the work to other employees while you begin the recruitment for the employee's replacement.
+This is, fortunately, a rare situation, so you normally have the opportunity to wrap up the employee's job and pass the work to other employees while you begin the recruitment for the employee's replacement.

 You will also want to work on:

-- planning the recruitment for the replacement employee,
+- Planning the recruitment for the replacement employee

-- holding an exit interview with the terminating employee, and
+- Holding an exit interview with the terminating employee and

-Employment resignation can be managed so that you minimize the impact of the loss of the employee on your workflow and work environment.
-Handled effectively, the exiting employee leaves knowing that he or she has contributed and added value during their time in your employment.
+You can manage employment resignation so you minimize the impact of the loss of the employee on your workflow and work environment.
+If you handle the process effectively, the exiting employee leaves knowing that he or she has contributed and added value during her time in your employment.
 Follow your standard procedures in your employment ending checklist for the employee's last day.